psychemedia/winter-tales/src/gawain_notes.md

 And Gawain agreed.
 "But where will I find you?"

-"Plenty of time for that, Gawain, plenty of time for that", and with that, the Green Knight handed over the axe, stood before Sir Gawain, heaped his long green hair onto the top of his head, and bared his neck.
+"Plenty of time for that, Gawain, plenty of time for that", and with that, Gawain took the axe, stood before Sir Gawain, heaped his long green hair onto the top of his head, and bared his neck.

-Gawain took the axe, planted his feet, and swung a mighty blow, severing the spinal cord, and cleaving the Green Knight's head clean from his neck, so cleanly that the axe hit the stone floor in a shower of sparks.
+Axe in hand, Gawain planted his feet, and swung a mighty blow, severing the spinal cord, and cleaving the Green Knight's head clean from his neck, so cleanly that the axe hit the stone floor in a shower of sparks.

 The head tumbled to the floor, and the other knights kicked at it as it rolled by.